Phill Robinson: Health

-Charity & Philanthropy
+Charity and philanthropy

 Following his Parkinson's Diagnosis in 2017, Robinson led a campaign in the Netherlands to raise awareness of the symptoms of Young Onset Parkinson's and issues with Parkinson's’ in the workplace.
 Particularly focusing on prejudice experienced by people with Parkinsons’ and other chronic diseases.

 Once he returned to the UK, Robinson became Chair of the Development Board for Cure Parkinsons’.
 This Advisory group was set up to raise the profile of Cure Parkinson's and its research work, and develop and identify new funding channels so that curative research could be undertaken more quickly.
 He subsequently joined the Board of Trustees in late 2023, and remains a member of the Development Board today.

 Each year, profit that is surplus to Boardwave's cash flow requirements is donated to medical research at Cure Parkinson's, to date the organisation has donated £300,000 directly, and a further £100,000 indirectly.
 Robinson’s work for Boardwave is pro bono, enabling the organisation to donate more fund to Parkinson’s research.

 Boardwave also funds the award-winning Movers & Shakers podcast, on behalf of Cure Parkinson’s.
 The show is in its sixth series, and has been successful in raising the profile and awareness of Parkinson’s and was the winner of the Broadcasting Press Guild Award 2024 for Best Podcast of the Year.